scoobyluvs/key_system/README.md

 # key_system
 A discord.py key redeem system !

-Uses sqlite3 , discord.py , its very fast and short to use (UNDER 100 LINES OF CODE)
+Uses sqlite3 , discord.py , rstr its very fast and short to use (UNDER 100 LINES OF CODE)

 ### Features